Social Media Monitoring 101

-Deriving high quality insights from data analysis is a task that hasn’t yet been mastered by automated tools and machine learning.
-Partly because algorithms lack human understanding and can’t detect subtleties like sarcasm (which social media is chock full of), but also because what may be a valuable insight for a sports team will likely be useless to a financial institution.
-Each set of insights needs to be catered very specifically to each use case, brand, team, and project.
+Getting high quality insights from data analysis is a task that hasn’t yet been mastered by automated tools and machine learning.
+Partly because algorithms lack human understanding and can’t detect subtleties like sarcasm (which social media is chock full of), but also because what may be a valuable insight for a sports team, will likely be useless to a financial institution.
+Each set of insights needs to be catered very specifically to each use case.
 For true insight to be delivered, there has to be a human element.

 There are limits to what social media monitoring tools can do.
-The people using these tools; brand managers, security teams, financial analysts and journalists still need to add their own human insights to truly understand a situation.
+The people using these tools still need to add their own human interpretation to truly understand a situation.
 It is the job of social media monitoring platforms to help them find what they’re looking for faster, to make this job as easy as possible.

 3. Which Networks can be Monitored?

 Depending on where you are in the world, some social networks might seem more relevant than others.
 In the US, most people think of Twitter, Facebook, and Instagram as the core platforms.
 However, there are many more networks to be counted as user activity varies across the globe.
 For businesses trying to spread awareness and stay on top of current events, it is essential to to cast as wide a net as possible.